 The Board has four standing committees: the Audit Committee, the Compensation Committee, the Governance and Nominating Committee, and the Investment Committee.
 The Board has examined the composition of each standing committee and has determined that each member of these committees is "independent" within the meaning of SEC regulations, NYSE corporate governance listing standards and our Corporate Governance Guidelines.
 Each standing committee operates under a formal charter adopted by the Board that governs its responsibilities.
-The committee charters are posted on our website at www.quantaservices.com under the heading "Investors & Media / Corporate Governance."
+The committee charters are posted in the "Investors & Media / Governance" section of our website at www.quantaservices.com.
 The current membership and the number of meetings held during the last fiscal year and the primary responsibilities of each standing committee are set forth below: